Broker Matching Case Studies

 Case Study 1:

-A construction business with turnover of circa £5m.
+A construction business with turnover of circa £5 million.
 The owners wanted to retire.
 They had spoken with a couple of brokers already— BCMS and Bluebox CFG - who presented impressive pitches.
 However, after some investigation, the vendors realised that these firms were not right for them.
 They approached us to help.

-Brief: We were to put together a shortlist of the best firms in the UK specialised in selling larger businesses in the construction sector.
+Brief: I was to put together a shortlist of the best firms in the UK specialised in selling larger businesses in the construction sector.
 The clients also wanted us to ensure they got value for money.
 They were not particularly concerned about the size of the retainer they would pay at the start - within reason - but wanted to ensure that the total they paid by the end of the sale (retainer + "success fee") was minimised.